 - Explore the results of our 2010-2019 UofL Commuter Surveys, produced as a Campus As A Living Lab thesis project by Sustainability Masters student, Tom Sommers.

-- Anyone can ride these and all TARC routes FREE by presenting a valid UofL ID to the driver.
+- Anyone can ride these and all TARC routes FREE by swiping a valid UofL ID as you board.

 Belknap-HSC Shuttle: TARC Route 28 provides frequent shuttle service between UofL's two main campuses with just 15 minutes between buses (M-F 5am-11pm; 30-minutes on Saturdays, 60-minutes on Sundays/Holidays).
 Route 28 also provides direct, frequent service to both UofL campuses from downtown, UPS, Jefferson Mall, and Okolona/Preston Hwy.